Overview

 Industrial heat pumps, electric boilers, and thermal batteries are cleaner, more efficient electric alternatives.
 Enhanced geothermal systems can also unlock heat from the earth efficiently and cleanly.
 By weaning our reliance on burning fossil fuels for industrial heat, we can rapidly decarbonize this sector, cut U.S. industrial climate emissions, and save tens of thousands of lives.

 California has more industrial boilers than any other state, and manufacturing is the backbone of its economy, employing over 1.2 million workers and contributing 12% of the state's GDP.
-This sector produces the essential goods we use every day, from bread and coffee to cement and medicine.
+This sector produces the essential goods we use every day, from bread and coffee to cement, glass bottles, and medicine.
 However, the scale of this sector also makes it a major source of climate and air pollution.

 California's industrial sector accounts for about 20% of the state's climate-warming emissions — the highest polluting sector after transportation.
 And the majority of the over 36,000 manufacturing facilities rely on fossil fuels for their industrial heat processes.
 Burning these fuels emits health-harming air pollution like nitrogen oxides (NOx), sulfur dioxide (SO2), and particulate matter (PM) that drives smog and is linked to increased rates of respiratory illnesses, heart disease, and premature death.